 The entry-level track is a traditional baccalaureate program in nursing.
 The degree requires 120 credit hours of study.
+All nursing courses must be completed within five years of graduation.
 Graduates will be prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX- RN®).
 After passing this examination, they will be eligible to start a career as a professional registered nurse.